spf13/zap2itXMLTV/readme.md

 This script converts TV listings from [Zap2It](https://tvschedule.zap2it.com/) into the XMLTV format, which can be used with media applications like [Jellyfin](https://jellyfin.org/) and [Emby](https://emby.media/).

 It is written in Go and can be run on Windows, macOS, and Linux without any dependencies.
+It can be run as a daemon to automatically update the listings every X days.

 ## Features

 - Fetch TV listings from Zap2It.
 - Convert listings to XMLTV format.
 - Customize output with configuration.
+- Run as a daemon to automatically update listings.

 ## Installation
 Download the release for your platform from the releases page.